wri/ndc/July 26/BRA-NDC-EN-AT.md

 By adopting an economy-wide, absolute mitigation target, Brazil will follow a more stringent modality of contribution, compared to its voluntary actions pre-2020.
 This contribution is consistent with emission levels of 1.3 GtCO2e (GWP-100; IPCC AR5) in 2025 and 1.2 GtCO2e (GWP-100; IPCC AR5) in 2030, corresponding, respectively, to a reduction of 37% and 43%, based on estimated emission levels of 2.1 GtCO2e (GWP- 100; IPCC AR5) in 2005.

 [^4]: Brazil has 15.5 million people living below the poverty line, of which 6.2 million live in extreme poverty (2013).
 Source: MDS.
 Data Social 2.0.
 Available at http://aplicacoes.mds.gov.br/sagi-data/METRO/metro.php?p_id=4, accessed on 24 September 2015.

 [^5]: Source: MCTI.
 Estimativas anuais de emissões de gases de efeito estufa no Brasil.
 Second edition (2014).
 Available at http://www.mct.gov.br/upd_blob/0235/235580.pdf, accessed on 2 September 2015.

 In relation to Brazil's existing national voluntary commitment, which aims to achieve gross emissions[^6] of approximately 2 GtCO2e [^7] in 2020, this iNDC represents an additional gross reduction of approximately 19% in 2025.
 Furthermore, this contribution is consistent with reductions of 6% in 2025 and 16% in 2030 below 1990 levels (1.4 GtCO2e GWP-100; IPCC AR5).

- Brazil's iNDC corresponds to an estimated reduction of 66% in terms of greenhouse gas emissions per unit of GDP (emissions intensity5) in 2025 and of 75% in terms of emissions intensity in 2030, both in relation to 2005.[^8]
+ Brazil's iNDC corresponds to an estimated reduction of 66% in terms of greenhouse gas emissions per unit of GDP (emissions intensity[^8]) in 2025 and of 75% in terms of emissions intensity in 2030, both in relation to 2005.[^9]

- In the period 2004-2012, Brazil's GDP increased by 32%, while emissions dropped 52% (GWP-100; IPCC AR5), delinking economic growth from emission increase over the period, while at the same time Brazil lifted more than 23 million people out of poverty.[^9]
+ In the period 2004-2012, Brazil's GDP increased by 32%, while emissions dropped 52% (GWP-100; IPCC AR5), delinking economic growth from emission increase over the period, while at the same time Brazil lifted more than 23 million people out of poverty.[^10]

  Per capita emissions decreased from 14.4 tCO2e (GWP-100; IPCC AR5) in 2004 to an estimated 6.5 tCO2e (GWP-100; IPCC AR5) in 2012.
 At this 2012 level, Brazil's per capita emissions are already equivalent to what some developed countries have considered fair and ambitious for their average per capita emissions by 2030.
 Brazil's per capita emissions will decline further to an estimated 6.2 tCO2e (GWP-100; IPCC AR5) in 2025 and 5.4 tCO2e (GWP-100; IPCC AR5) in 2030 under this contribution.

-Brazil will reduce greenhouse gas emissions in the context of continued population [^10] and GDP growth, as well as income per capita increase, making therefore this contribution unequivocally very ambitious.
+Brazil will reduce greenhouse gas emissions in the context of continued population [^11] and GDP growth, as well as income per capita increase, making therefore this contribution unequivocally very ambitious.

 Brazil's mitigation actions to implement this contribution, including its current undertakings, are consistent with the 2°C temperature goal, in light of IPCC scenarios and national circumstances.

-According to the IPCC [^11], global scenarios consistent with a likely chance to keep temperature change below 2°C relative to pre-industrial levels are characterized, inter alia, by:
+According to the IPCC [^12], global scenarios consistent with a likely chance to keep temperature change below 2°C relative to pre-industrial levels are characterized, inter alia, by:

 i) sustainable use of bioenergy;
-ii) large-scale measures relating to land use change and forests;
+ii) large-scale measures relating to land use change and forests; iii) tripling  to  nearly  quadrupling  the  share  of  zero-  and  low-carbon  energy supply globally by the year 2050.
 [^6]: Not considering removals.

-[^7]: Value between 1.977 GtCO2e and 2.068 GtCO2e, which represents a reduction between 36.1% and 38.9% below the projected business as usual emissions in 2020, as established by the Decree 7,390/2010 - assuming GWP-100 (IPCC SAR) tCO2e (GWP-100; IPCC AR5)/GDP (1000 US$2005).
+[^7]: Value between 1.977 GtCO2e and 2.068 GtCO2e, which represents a reduction between 36.1% and 38.9% below the projected business as usual emissions in 2020, as established by the Decree 7,390/2010 - assuming GWP-100 (IPCC SAR)

+[^8]:tCO2e (GWP-100; IPCC AR5)/GDP (1000 US$2005).

-[^8]: Source of GDP 2005: Ipeadata.
+[^9]: Source of GDP 2005: Ipeadata.
 Available at http://www.ipeadata.gov.br, accessed on 2 September 2015.
-Source of estimated GDP 2025 and 2030: Empresa de Pesquisa Energética (EPE).
-Nota Técnica DEA 12/14: Cenário econômico 2050.
+Source of estimated GDP 2025 and 2030: Empresa de Pesquisa Energética (EPE). *Nota Técnica DEA 12/14: Cenário econômico 2050*.
 August 2014.

-[^9]: Sources for emission reductions: MCTI (op.cit.).
+[^10]:Sources for emission reductions: MCTI (op.cit.).
 Source for GDP: Ipeadata (op.cit.).
 Source for data on poverty: MDS (op.cit.).

-[^10]: Brazil's population is projected to continue to grow until the 2040's, to approximately 230 million inhabitants.
-Source: IBGE.
-Projeção da População do Brasil por sexo e idade: 2000-2060.
+[^11]: Brazil's population is projected to continue to grow until the 2040's, to approximately 230 million inhabitants.
+Source: IBGE. *Projeção da População do Brasil por sexo e idade: 2000-2060*.
 August 2013.
 Available at http://www.ibge.gov.br/home/estatistica/populacao/projecao_da_populacao/2013/default.shtm, accessed on 2 September 2015.

- [^11]: IPCC, 2014: Summary for Policymakers.
-In: Climate Change 2014: Mitigation of Climate Change.
-Contribution of Working Group III to the Fifth Assessment Report of the Intergovernmental Panel on Climate Change [Edenhofer, O., R. Pichs-Madruga, Y. Sokona, E. Farahani, S. Kadner, K. Seyboth, A. Adler, I. Baum, S. Brunner, P. Eickemeier, B. Kriemann, J. Savolainen, S. Schlömer, C. von Stechow, T. Zwickel and J.C.
+[^12]: IPCC, 2014: Summary for Policymakers.
+In: *Climate Change 2014: Mitigation of Climate Change.
+Contribution of Working Group III to the Fifth Assessment Report of the Intergovernmental Panel on Climate Change* [Edenhofer, O., R. Pichs-Madruga, Y. Sokona, E. Farahani, S. Kadner, K. Seyboth, A. Adler, I. Baum, S. Brunner, P. Eickemeier, B. Kriemann, J. Savolainen, S. Schlömer, C. von Stechow, T. Zwickel and J.C.
 Minx (eds.)].
 Cambridge University Press, Cambridge, United Kingdom and New York, NY, USA.
 SPM 4.1, pp. 10-12.

-iii) tripling  to  nearly  quadrupling  the  share  of  zero-  and  low-carbon  energy supply globally by the year 2050.

  In this context, Brazil already has one of the largest and most successful biofuel programs to date, including cogeneration of electricity using biomass.
 Brazil has achieved the most impressive results of any country in reducing emissions from deforestation, mainly by reducing the deforestation rate in the Brazilian Amazonia by 82% between 2004 and 2014.
-Brazil's energy mix today consists of 40% of renewables (75% of renewables in its electricity supply), which amounts to three times the world average in renewables, and more than four times the OECD average. [^12] This already qualifies Brazil as a low carbon economy.
+Brazil's energy mix today consists of 40% of renewables (75% of renewables in its electricity supply), which amounts to three times the world average in renewables, and more than four times the OECD average. [^13] This already qualifies Brazil as a low carbon economy.

 Brazil intends to adopt further measures that are consistent with the 2°C temperature goal, in particular:

 i) increasing the share of sustainable biofuels in the Brazilian energy mix to approximately 18% by 2030, by expanding biofuel consumption, increasing ethanol supply, including by increasing the share of advanced biofuels (second generation), and increasing the share of biodiesel in the diesel mix;

-ii) in land use change and forests:   restoring and reforesting 12 million hectares of forests by 2030, for multiple  purposes;
+ii) in land use change and forests:

 - strengthening  and  enforcing  the  implementation  of  the Forest  Code,  at federal, state and municipal levels;
 - strengthening policies and measures with a view to achieve, in the Brazilian Amazonia,  zero illegal  deforestation  by  2030  and  compensating  for greenhouse gas emissions from legal suppression of vegetation by 2030;
+- restoring and reforesting 12 million hectares of forests by 2030, for multiple  purposes;
 -  enhancing sustainable native forest management systems, through georeferencing and tracking systems applicable to native forest management, with a view to curbing illegal and unsustainable practices;

-iii) in the energy sector, achieving 45% of renewables in the energy mix by 2030,
+iii) in the energy sector, achieving 45% of renewables in the energy mix by 2030, including:
-including:

 -  expanding the use of renewable energy sources other than hydropower in the total energy mix to between 28% and 33% by 2030;
 -  expanding  the  use of non-fossil fuel energy sources domestically, increasing the share of renewables (other than hydropower) in the power supply to at least 23% by 2030, including by raising the share of wind, biomass and solar;